-Heartland Express (NASDAQ: HTLD) used its debt-free balance sheet and ability to generate strong cash flows to make another acquisition.
+Heartland Express (NASDAQ: HTLD) used its debt-free balance sheet and ability to generate strong cash flow to make another acquisition.

 On August 26, 2019 Heartland announced that it had acquired dry van truckload (TL) carrier Millis Transfer for approximately $150 million.